0xmoda/Bot/README.md

    - Ensure `data/` directory exists and is writable
    - Check SQLite file permissions
    - Verify database path in environment variables

+5. **Team Role Not Working**
+   - Verify the role is named exactly "Pyron Team" (case-insensitive)
+   - Check bot has permission to read member roles
+   - Ensure the user has the role assigned

 ### Getting Help